 Thousands of teen readers, teen and adult love, love, love this YA book.
 It takes place on Mars with a caste society, color-coded by the level of your caste.
 Darrow, a low-caste Red, infiltrates the ruling Gold caste’s special training school.
 His training?
 Kill or be killed.
 Lead an army or be enslaved.
 It’s better than Hunger Games – especially for boys who don’t want to read about romance and really get enthralled with battle strategy.
 Excellent.
 And every book in this series is well-written, enthralling, and mind-blowing.

 Steelheart by Brandon Sanderson, narrated by MacLeod Andrews

 Teens will love this YA adventure from this uber-talented author!!
 It’s typical of Sanderson’s amazing world-building and offers tons of unforeseen plot twists and turns.
 In this world, the Epics are super-powerful individuals who have extraordinary powers and no goodness.
 Epics control the cities.
 David’s father was killed by Chicago’s Epic, Steelheart so now David wants revenge.
 He joins the rebel group called the Reckoners in order to assassinate Steelheart and all Epics.
 Memorable characters, a spell-binding plot, and page-turning action!

 Unbroken Young Adult Adaptation by Laura Hillenbrand, narrated by Edward Herrmann

-After Louis Zaperini’s WWII plane goes down in the open ocean — he’s starving, adrift, and prey to enemy planes.
+After Louis Zaperini’s WWII plane goes down in the open ocean — he’s starving, adrift, and vulnerable to enemy planes.
 His triumphant survival is nothing short of incredible.
-You’ll be amazed and inspired at his incredible true story.
+You’ll be amazed and inspired by his incredible true-life story.